-With our seventh and eight grade program located in the separate James Anthony Hall Building on the Norwood Campus, seventh grade literally and figuratively becomes a “move up” year.
-In this setting, seventh and eighth graders experience both formation as young adolescents and remote preparation for high school.
+With our seventh and eight grade program located in the separate Sister James Anthony Hall Building on the Norwood Campus, seventh grade literally and figuratively becomes a “move up” year.
+In this setting, seventh and eighth graders experience both formation as young adolescents and preparation for high school.
 During these years, students gain increased independence, passion, and confidence in the learning process as they engage in more challenging individual project assignments.

 - students developed a strong sense of community

 - seventh and eighth graders are motivated to be positive leaders of the academy